dizzib/rkeys/readme.md

 and even applies to key chords such as `+key('C+S+A+z')`.

-The `+key` mixin can also accept a custom command-id where the command itself is defined in a YAML file (typically `command.yaml`) in the app's directory.
+The `+key` mixin can also accept a custom command-id where the command itself is defined in a yaml file (typically `command.yaml`) in the app's directory.
 For example, `+key('foo')` will run the following command which is a macro emitting keystrokes `b`, `a` and `r`: